fpapado/svg-use/README.md

 This approach combines convenience (being able to just use `Component`), with composition (being able to use `href` and `id` to build your own wrapper components).

-We do not currently allow customising the ad-hoc JS module (e.g. via templating), but we are interested to hear, if you have use-cases that are not solvable with composition.

 ## What if I need a different top-level SVG component?